-The Rough Set Theory is base on establishment of equivalence classes within the given training data.
+The Rough Set Theory is based on the establishment of equivalence classes within the given training data.
 The tuples that forms the equivalence class are indiscernible.
-It means the samples are identical wrt to the attributes describing the data.
+It means the samples are identical with respect to the attributes describing the data.

-There are some classes in given real world data, which can not be distinguished in terms of available attributes.
+There are some classes in the given real world data, which cannot be distinguished in terms of available attributes.
 We can use the rough sets to roughly define such classes.

-Lower Approximation of C − The lower approximation of C consist of all the data tuples, that bases on knowledge of attribute.
-These attribute are certain to belong to class C.
+Lower Approximation of C − The lower approximation of C consists of all the data tuples, that based on the knowledge of the attribute, are certain to belong to class C.

-Upper Approximation of C − The upper approximation of C consist of all the tuples that based on knowledge of attributes, can not be described as not belonging to C.
+Upper Approximation of C − The upper approximation of C consists of all the tuples, that based on the knowledge of attributes, cannot be described as not belonging to C.